dchest/dchest.com/posts/2016/2016-10-23-nearlyfreespeech.md

 ---
 layout: post
-title: "How to not disregard business trends to find your niche"
+title: "How to disregard business trends to find your niche"
 ---

 [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) is a sharing hosting